rust-skia/rust-skia/README.md

 ## Building

 Note that the information in this section is preliminary.
-Please open an issue on any build problem.
+Please open an issue for any build problem.

 This project requires LLVM, python, and git to build.